Native Invader

-Native Invader is the fifteenth studio album (twelfth of entirely original material) by American singer/songwriter Tori Amos.
+Native Invader is the fifteenth studio album (twelfth of entirely original material) by American singer-songwriter Tori Amos.
 It was released on September 8, 2017, through Decca Records.
-Its lead single, "Cloud Riders", was released on July 27, 2017.
+Its lead single "Cloud Riders", was released on July 27, 2017.

 Background

 Amos contributed the song "Flicker" for Netflix documentary film Audrie & Daisy's ending credits.
 In a Billboard interview, Amos was asked about future plans, revealing there will be "another album next year.
 We're in beginning stages and it might be a very different record beginning Nov.
 9, but let's see where we're going."

 On April 18, Amos began a five-day countdown with a series of Instagram posts depicting a studio and a "sacred fire".
 On the fifth day, the news was revealed to be a brand new album and world tour.

-On April 23, an announcement was posted on Amos' official website, stating:

-In terms of what people take away from listening to the album, she has said that she hopes "people take whatever they need, if they’re inspired at all to take anything from it.
-Whether it’s energy to go create because the only way it became clear to deal with the energy out there that’s getting spewed by so many people is to not become like them.
-It’s destructive and we’ve seen it destroy people and consume people.
-Talented people.
-So that’s not the way.
-That’s not the way at all.
-We have to out-create destructive energy.
-That’s the only way, and we can but not one person.
-It can’t be about one person.
-It’s about [how] the baton gets passed around and everybody says ‘You know I have something to create today.
-It might be in the garden.
-It might be in the kitchen.
-It might be a sculpture.
-It might be an article.
-It might be a book.
-It might be with children.
-It could be anything but if it’s slime vomit, that’s everywhere.
-It’s everywhere.
-But people have been frozen. [...]
-We were talking about an emotional taser."